 - In 2009, the federal government found a pattern of sexual assault among fellow patients in the psychiatric unit of a city-run Brooklyn hospital, the Kings County Hospital Center.

-- In Memphis, Tennessee, two former Saint Francis Hospital employees, Nigel Johnson and Jarvis Beck, were charged with statutory rape by a person in a position of authority.
+- In Memphis, Tennessee, prosecutors charged two former Saint Francis Hospital employees, Nigel Johnson and Jarvis Beck, with stautory rape.
 The two abusers took turns having sex with a 15-year-old female patient, who was receiving inpatient treatment for suicidal thoughts.

-In Brattleboro, Vermont, Robert Havens was a mental health worker at the Brattleboro Retreat.
-Havens was arrested after sexually assaulting a female patient under the age of 16 while she was a patient at the center.
+- In Brattleboro, Vermont, Robert Havens was a mental health worker at the Brattleboro Retreat.
+Authorities arrested Havens d after he sexually assaulted a female patient under the age of 16 while she was a patient at the center.
 The victim stated they never had sex, but “sexual acts did happen,” and that it “felt like a relationship… [Havens was] one of the only people I trusted.”

 What is sexual abuse?